Methodology, Parameters, and Calculations

 Status Quo Average Years to First Treatment: 222 years

 Average years until first treatment discovered for a typical disease under current system.
-The average disease is in the middle of the queue, so it waits half the total queue clearance time (~443/2 = ~222 years).
+At current discovery rates, the average disease waits half the total exploration time (~443/2 = ~222 years).

 Inputs:

-- Status Quo Queue Clearance Time π’: 443 years
+- Status Quo Therapeutic Space Exploration Time ๐ข: 443 years

 ?
 Low confidence